cybozu-go/meows/docs/commands.md

 ### `meows slackagent set-channel "SLACK_CHANNEL_NAME"`

-This sub command set a Slack channel to notified job result.
+This sub command sets a Slack channel that a job result will be notified to.
-This is used by calling it in the workflow yaml file.
+This command should be called in a workflow.

+Users can specify the Slack channel as an argument.
-If it is not specified, the environment variable `MEOWS_SLACK_CHANNEL` is specified.
+If the argument is not specified, the environment variable `MEOWS_SLACK_CHANNEL` is read instead.

 ### `meows runner list REPOSITORY`